Sravanthi-Duddeti/Sravanthi-Duddeti/README.md

 # Hi there 👋

-# 💫 Know About Me:
+# 💫 All About Me:

 🔭 I’m currently working on : Data Analytics,Python<br>
 🌱 I’m currently learning and practicing : Advance Excel, SQL, Power BI and Python<br>